particle-iot-archived/cc3000-patch-programmer/README.md

 A Magenta color LED should blink every 200ms to indicate the patching is in progress.
 When successfully completed, the Magenta LED should stop blinking and stay ON.

+To reboot back into the Spark Core standard firmware, hold the MODE button for 10 seconds while the Core is powering up (as above, to get into bootloader mode).
+This will activate a factory reset; if it is successful, the LED will flash white, and then the Core will return to its previous state (but with new firmware on the CC3000).

 Note: As of 12/4/13, you will likely see `Error during download get_status` as the last line from the `dfu-util` command.
 You can ignore this message for now.
 We're not sure what this error is all about.